top of page

 Remember, finance is personal.
 So always think about your individual circumstances when deciding what’s best for your income.

 You may find it useful to speak to a tax adviser or financial adviser such as myself.
+The information in this article is for guidance purposes only.

 Theodorus Struyck